zbrachinara/quicksweeper-doc/src/area_attack.md

 In this stage, uncovering a mine will incur an different penalty: A region of cells around the mine will be regenerated and become unclaimed, allowing for anyone to attempt claiming it.
 This mechanic can further penalize mistakes, but, as the name of the stage suggests, it is mostly there for attack.
 Lack of freezing should encourage the use of this mechanic as well.
-As with the previous effect, a revealed mine will be displayed and not allowed to be checked again.

 In addition, players will no longer be able to clear mines everywhere, instead only being able to clear cells that are adjacent to the player's area.